CranestyleLabs/android-ui-text-formatter/README.md

 #Text Formatter Sample

 ##Introduction
 This application is a tech demo that shows how to format text in an EditText field.
 You can bold or italicize some or all of the text, as well as add paragraph indents.
-It also shows a NavigationDrawer (although the door doesn't contain anything yet).
+It also shows a NavigationDrawer (although the drawer doesn't contain anything yet).

+###To Do
+- Get sections to show up in drawer
+- Implement underlining

 ##Walkthrough
 1. Open the project in your Android development IDE of choice.